|Nutrition Facts (per serving)|

 Combine all ingredients except olive oil in a bowl, and mix by hand until just blended.
 Do not knead.
 If the mixture is a little dry, add a little olive oil to moisten.

-- If broiling, set the burgers 7-8 inches under the broiler.
-They should not cook too quickly or the outside will burn and the inside will still be pink.
+- If broiling, set the burgers 7 to 8 inches under the broiler.
+They should not cook too quickly, or the outside will burn and the inside will still be pink.

 - The raw burger mixture can be frozen.
 Thaw before cooking.